 4. Kettiyolanu Ente Malakha (2019)

 A genre rarely experimented in Indian cinema, Kettiyolanu Ente Malakha is highly relevant for breaking the taboo surrounding sex education in our society.
 Asif Ali plays Sleevachan, a farmer from the exquisite hills of Idukki, who has trouble interacting with his newlywed wife Rincy (played by Vidya Vijaykumar).
 Things go south when Sleeva forces himself on her (thinking that’s what sexual intercourse is).
 How the couple deal with the conflicts is what the film is all about.
 A feel-good film, Kettiyolanu Ente Malakha emphasizes the need for proper sex education in a healthy marriage.

 5. Lucifer (2019)

 Actor Prithviraj Sukumaran’s directorial debut Lucifer is a complete mass entertainer.
 It would not be wrong to say that it’s veteran actor Mohanlal’s huge comeback after certain box-office failures.
-Bollywood actor Vivek Oberoi’s lip-sync to the Malayalam dialogues is laudable.
+Bollywood actor Vivek Oberoi’s lip-sync to the Malayalam dialogue is laudable.
 In short, Lucifer is a political-drama thriller with some mouth-gasping moments and dialogues.
 Do watch Lucifer on Amazon Prime.

 6. Kumbalangi Nights (2019)

 If you are in the mood for a sweet, simple film that will lighten up your day, Kumbalangi Nights is a perfect choice.
 It’s a tale of four brothers with a dysfunctional family background and sheds light on how they find meaning and purpose in life and also create a stronger bond with themselves.
 Kumbalangi Nights will melt your heart with some fine performances and sweet and realistic story-telling.
 It is one of the best Malayalam movies on Amazon Prime.

 7. Helen (2019)

 Malayalam cinema hasn’t experimented with survival thrillers a lot.
 And when it did, we got a splendid film – Helen.
 Starring Anna Ben, Helen is a film about a part-time employee at a restaurant in a mall who accidentally gets trapped in the freezer of the restaurant and no one has any clue about it.
 How she struggles to keep herself alive in the extreme temperature is what the film all about.
 Helen keeps you at the edge of your seat.

 8. Aanandam (2016)